 Engagement and Academic Rigour

 Engagement is essential in text selection.
-Students should enjoy what they read and feel inspired by the subject of English.
+Pupils should enjoy what they read and feel inspired by the subject of English.
 For this reason, our curriculum incorporates texts that provide exciting, intriguing, or emotionally resonant reading experiences.

 The Key Stage 3 United Curriculum for English provides this balance by pairing classic works, such as R. L. Stevenson’s Treasure Island, with contemporary fiction, such as Kiran Millwood Hargrave’s The Girl of Ink and Stars.
-Across the curriculum, students explore seven unifying themes – power and conflict; inequality and social justice; gender; exploring the past; imagined worlds; personal perspectives; and childhood – ensuring a rich and varied foundation of literary knowledge.
+Across the curriculum, pupils explore seven unifying themes – power and conflict; inequality and social justice; gender; exploring the past; imagined worlds; personal perspectives; and childhood – ensuring a rich and varied foundation of literary knowledge.

 Diversity and Inclusion

-A well-designed English curriculum must reflect the diversity of the students who study it.
+A well-designed English curriculum must reflect the diversity of the pupils who study it.
 This means including writers of different genders, cultural backgrounds, and experiences, as well as a range of global and British voices.

 The United Curriculum for English has been reviewed to ensure it is inclusive, representative, and grounded in the principle that diversity in literature strengthens both understanding and engagement.